Conservation Education Curriculum

 Indoor and outdoor, year-round activities can be found in the Youth Guide (10.1MB).
 The Educator Guide (11.3MB) is filled with resources to help teachers lead students in wildlife and habitat investigations.

-Guides specifically designed for Homeschool ( bytes) and Nonformal Education (1.5MB) (such as nature centers, wildlife refuges and youth groups) are tailored to these settings.
+Guides specifically designed for Homeschool (1.3MB) and Nonformal Education (1.5MB) (such as nature centers, wildlife refuges and youth groups) are tailored to these settings.
 All four guides concentrate on wildlife observation, nature journaling, photography, enjoying and exploring the outside world, and investigating the treasures of the National Wildlife Refuge System - or your backyard or local park wildlife area.

 While specifically written to address the needs of students in grades 5-8, activities encourage all students to engage with their natural world and develop a deeper appreciation of natural resources.
 The curriculum and activities meet National Science Education Content Standards, North American Association for Environmental Education (NAAEE) Guidelines for Learning, and National Visual Arts education standards for children in grades K-12, and other educational standards.
 The curriculum gives students - and educators - an opportunity to investigate what is fun, unique and mysterious about waterfowl and wetlands in North America.